This brief guide to Batanes will let you know how to get there, what to do, eat, and drink, where to stay, and must-see spots.

 One of the things that makes Batanes unique from other tourist destinations in the country is the presence of the picturesque rolling hills.
 The Vayang Rolling Hills, with its different shades of green where livestock graze, provides an unobstructed view of the beautiful Mount Iraya.
 You can also catch a glimpse of the controversial West Philippine Sea while you’re there.

-Rakuh a Payaman, popularly called Marlboro Country and the most photographed tourist spot in Batanes, is also a hill covered in greenery where animals such as cows, carabaos, and horses graze freely.
-It’s also a great vantage point of where the land, sea, and sky meet.
+Rakuh a Payaman, popularly called Marlboro Country, is also a hill covered in greenery where animals such as cows, carabaos, and horses graze freely.
+It is the most photographed tourist spot in Batanes and a great vantage point of where the land, sea, and sky meet.

 Chamantad-Tinyan Viewpoint is as breathtaking as Vayang and Rakuh a Payaman but what sets it apart from the two is that it offers a view of the serene beach covered with powdery white sand.